TabStruct: Measuring Structural Fidelity of Tabular Data

 \textbf{Global utility provides efficient evaluations of structural fidelity.} In practice, we are often interested in identifying the most promising model before fine-tuning it for optimal performance.
 Global utility supports this by reducing both the tuning burden and the dependency on the number of predictors, while still yielding stable and informative rankings.
 As illustrated in \Cref{fig:computation_time} (right), computing global utility with ``Tiny-default'' takes only 0.64s per 1000 samples, while local utility requires nearly double the time (``Full-tuned'' with 1.21s) for comparable reliability.

 \textbf{Limitations and future work.} While our proposed global utility is a robust and effective metric for assessing global structural fidelity, it is an empirical measurement of the likely SCMs behind the data at hand.
 However, developing a theoretically provable structural fidelity metric for real-world tabular data is highly challenging, as ground-truth causal structures are rarely available, even precluding the possibility of theoretical validation.
-This is in line with several open challenges in the field -- particularly the lack of causal discovery methods that can reliably infer the governing SCMs of real-world tabular datasets~\cite{kaddour2022causal, tu2024causality, glymour2019review, nastl2024causal}.
-Addressing such a gap between the theoretical assumptions and real-world causal structures would require advances in causal modelling, which we leave for future work.
-More discussion on future work is in~\Cref{appendix:extended_discussion_future}.
+This is in line with several open challenges in the field -- particularly the lack of causal discovery methods that can reliably infer the governing SCMs of real-world tabular datasets~\citep{kaddour2022causal, tu2024causality, glymour2019review, nastl2024causal}.
+Despite substantial research efforts, recent work~\citep{nastl2024causal} shows that even state-of-the-art causal discovery methods often perform poorly on real-world data and may mislead users.
+Therefore, we propose global utility primarily as an empirical lens for evaluating tabular data structures.
+Bridging the gap between theoretical assumptions and real-world causal structures will require advances in causal modelling.
+As TabStruct library is freely available, its development will be an ongoing, community-driven endeavour.
+Therefore, TabStruct will continue to evolve with advances in causal modelling.
+We believe that the open-source nature of TabStruct will help drive progress in theoretical foundations for real-world tabular data challenges.
+More discussion on future work is in~\cref{appendix:extended_discussion_guidance} and~\Cref{appendix:extended_discussion_future}.